Mixing LSMC and PDE Methods to Price Bermudan Options: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{section:setup} we describe our notation and set up our optimal stopping problem.
-In Sections \ref{section:LSMC-PDEalg} and \ref{section:algpf} we describe the hybrid algorithm, show it is well-defined and converges probabilistically to our approximation scheme.
-Section \ref{section:pathred} discusses the clustering and multigrid methods which improve the complexity.
-In Sections \ref{section:Heston1} and \ref{section:Heston2} we apply the algorithm to the $2d$ and $4d$ Heston models and compare our numerical results to a full LSMC simulation and, in the $2d$ case, a finite difference solution.
+In Section \ref{section:LSMC-PDEalg}, we set up our model and provide the basic mechanics of the algorithm.
+In Section \ref{section:LSMC-PDEalg} and \ref{section:algpf} we develop theoretical aspects of the algorithm such as formalizing the underlying probability spaces, deriving expressions for the regression coefficients, and showing the algorithm converges almost surely for pure-SV models.
+Section \ref{section:complexity} shows how Multi-Level Monte Carlo/multi-grids may be incorporated and also gives an overview of the overall algorithm's complexity.
+In Section \ref{section:NumericalExamples} we apply the algorithm to the Heston and multi-dimensional Heston model and present estimates of prices and optimal exercise boundaries.
+These results are also compared to finite difference and standard LSMC approaches.